Zeykehasnt/BetterWithTime_dontforgettodelete/README.md

 An important note: Due to changes to the mod and viral YouTube videos, Better Than Wolves, in recent years, has taken on a new identity of being a brutally challenging, early game survival experience first, tech mod second.
 Better With Time does not, and will not ever replicate these features.
 It will not materially affect your ability to survive the early game.

 Better With Time's design goals are entirely focused on delivering a satisfying, cohesive "Technical Minecraft" experience.

+## 🤝 Mod Compatibility

+Better Than Wolves was notoriously incompatible with most other mods.
+Better With Time, however, aims to be as compatible with other mods as possible.
+If you encounter compatibility issues with another mod, please follow the instructions below for reporting an issue.

 ## 📝 License